 Structured data (information contained and defined, like databases and code repositories) will benefit from AI technologies that monitor and analyze content for errors or duplications.
 Many business processes can be automated for HR: contracts management, accounts payable automation, routing material for approval, handling tickets and invoices on time.
 AI technology can also be used to understand how people interact with content.
 By extension, this influences how we work and help make processes more efficient.

 Tresorit provides several solutions that enable businesses of any size to explore secure ways to enhance their content management framework.
-Tresorit's Digital Workspaces are a reflection of the future of work.
+Tresorit's Secure Cloud is a reflection of the future of work.
 As enablers of a hybrid workforce, they connect teams while keeping them secure and provide instant access to company data in a centrally controlled way.

 The ever-growing number of connected devices, remote access, stricter data protection regulations, insecure WIFI, and mobile devices require that security becomes integral to next-gen ECM solutions.